equalitie/ouinet/README.md

     $ sudo docker cp /path/to/REPO SHELL_CONTAINER:/var/opt/ouinet/REPO

+### Deploying an Injector

+After an injector has finished starting, you may want to use the shell container to inspect and note down the contents of `injector/endpoint-*` (injector endpoints) and `injector/ed25519-public-key` (public key for HTTP signatures) to be used by clients.
+The injector will also generate a `tls-cert.pem`  file which you should distribute to clients for TLS access.
+Other configuration information like credentials can be found in `injector/ouinet-injector.conf`.

+To start the injector in headless mode, you can run:

+    $ sudo docker-compose up -d

+You will need to use `sudo docker-compose stop` to stop the container.

+To be able to follow its logs, you can run:

+    $ sudo docker-compose logs --tail=100 -ft

 ### Other deployments

 If you plan on running several nodes on the same host you will need to use